 A home warranty or service contract manages your home service needs, repairs and replacement of your major household appliances and systems.
 By investing about $550 a year in a home warranty, you have an 800 number, answered 24/7.
 A local service and repair professional will be dispatched to address your needs.
 You no longer need a family plumber or a brother in law masquerading as an uncertified electrician.
 You can avoid a paid referral service to some lady who recommends cake makers and photographers along with plumbers she does not guaranty.
 Most homes average nearly two service calls a year.
 A home service contract handles not only what you don’t have time for, but nearly always, what you are unqualified to handle.
 And don’t forget, members of the NHSCA only utilize quality minded, screened local contractors in your area and stand behind their work.

 Comprehensive home warranties cover a wide array of household systems and appliances and are becoming standard on any home sale transaction.
-However, many providers now offer direct to consumer contracts on your home today.
+However, many providers now offer directly to consumer contracts on your home today.
 Better yet, providers are increasingly offering you the ability to pick the appliances and systems most important to you as you build and price your own contract.
 It is just one more way the home warranty industry is bringing innovation to you.

 A home warranty contract with a quality member of the National Home Service Contract Association is changing the way Americans live and relax.
 It is a necessary lifestyle program that you will use, and will enjoy in your lifetime.

-See NHSCA website for many facts, tips and helpful short educational videos.
+See NHSCA website for many facts, tips, and helpful short educational videos.